Cataract, Refractive

 Limits of cefuroxime

 “There are important limitations to cefuroxime,” argued Prof Grzybowski.
-“This antibiotic is active not only against Enterococci but also against methicillin-resistant Staphylococcus aureus, Staphylococcus epidermis, and Pseudomonas aeruginosa.”
+“This antibiotic is not active not only against Enterococci but also against methicillin-resistant Staphylococcus aureus, Staphylococcus epidermis, and Pseudomonas aeruginosa.”

 Citing data from multiple studies, Prof Grzybowski observed different rates of postoperative endophthalmitis, from 0.05% to 0.68%.
 These variations can be explained by many variables, starting with the patient’s country, ocular surface microbiome, presence of blepharitis and other infections, and especially surgical instrument contamination—all of which he stressed need careful consideration when administering antibiotics intracamerally.